Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

-# limesurvey-plugin-pdfcreator ((very) alpha)
+# limesurvey-plugin-pdf-email-creator ((very) alpha)

-A flexible limesurvey pdfcreator
+A flexible limesurvey pdf, resultscreen and email creator

+TODO pass in email as variable from the survey

 # Overview

-This is a limesurvey plugin to create a downloadable pdf after a respondent completes a survey and show this content in the completed page.
+This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment to an email and show survey results after a respondent completes on the completed page.

-~~Because as far as I know, there is no option for a plugin to add functionality to the backend (ie It's not possible to create buttons with surveyspecific options, except for coding into the core, which would be erased after each update), this plugin uses markerquestions to configure.~~ There is a way to configure a plugin for a specific survey, and maybe in the future this plugin will use this option.
-This plugin, for the time being, makes use of a global plugin configuration and it uses markerquestion to configure survey specifics.
-This way you can make use of conditional logic provided by limesurvey's expression manager.
-These markerquestions are of type 'equation type'.
+Dependencies: Composer, Phantomjs, h2p, swiftmailer

+You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'pdfmarker'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
 In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).

 ### Important

 This is **NOT** a simple plug & play plugin.
 To make it function, you need to do some work.
 The main reason for this is that this plugin uses [kriansa's h2p library](https://github.com/kriansa/h2p "H2p"), which in turn makes use of [PhantomJS](http://phantomjs.org/ "PhantomJS").
 You can install PhantomJS on your server (see for instance for ubuntu [this](https://gist.github.com/julionc/7476620)).
-However, on shared hosting you most probably can't do that so you'll need to run a precompiled binary.
+However, on shared hosting you most probably can't do that so you'll need to run a precompiled binary (which is recommended by phantomjs anyway).

 On the other hand, PhantomJS makes use of [Qt WebKit](https://wiki.qt.io/Qt_WebKit "Qt WebKit"), which makes it possible to really render pages using javascript, html and css, including fonts etc. This is something (as far as I know) pure php-pdf-creators don't do.

 # Getting started

-First make sure you have limesurvey 2.05 or higher installed or 2.06 or higher for cronjob support.
+First make sure you have limesurvey 2.05 or higher installed ~~or 2.06 or higher for cronjob support~~.

 ### Install PhantomJS